lvyilin/WCContacts/README.md

 # WCContacts
-A WeChat Contacts toy simulation application
+A WeChat Contacts toy simulation application using Django